bsmith89/compbio-template/README.md

 ### `static/` ###
 Files (usually images) which are included in notebooks.
-These files are version controlled, so that a respository (e.g. github) can compile the notebook with the images.
+These files are version controlled, so that a remote repository (e.g. github) can compile the notebook with the images.
 Despite being version controlled, they should never change: no diffing binary data!